Vatavuk/verano/README.md

 ```

 ## Profile-Specific Properties
-You can externalise configuration property files and make it available only
+You can externalise configuration property files and make them available when
-if specific profile is set.
+specific profile is set.
 This functionality is very similar to Spring profiles.
-Base configuration should be stored in app.properties files and rest of the
+Base configuration should be stored in a resource folder as `app.properties` file and the rest of the
-property files should follow app-${profile}.properties convention.
+property files should follow `app-${profile}.properties` convention.
 Verano will read property file that matches current active profile and use
 app.properties as baseline.